 Portugal, Braga.
 One of the most expensive and weirdest stadiums in Portugal.
 The enormous rock moving process contributed heavily to the final $122 million cost, more than any other of the ten new stadiums built for European football championship in 2004.
-The stadium is often considered one of the most original and beautiful stadiums in the world.
+As one of the football stadiums in Portugal, it is often considered one of the most original and beautiful stadiums in the world.
 We find it strange.

 Brazil Eco-Stadium “Janguito Malucelli” became famous for being the first “green stage” of Brazil, his main stand was built with chairs placed on top of a hill, without the use of concrete.
 Therefore, the stage is also called Eco-Stadium.

 The Faroe Islands are an island group situated between the Norwegian Sea and the North Atlantic Ocean, approximately halfway between Scotland and Iceland.
 Their national football team is playing with European national teams on pitch located next to the sea.
 There’s also a guy in a boat that collects the balls that fall into the sea during a match.